Jquijioc/212Project1/README.md

 //divide by max points that can be earned for that category and multiply by the decimal version of the max points that can be earned
 //then push back into our vector to hold all of the weighted grades
 //do this for all categorys

+This function adds all the grades in its respective categories and return all grades in the category and gets the total for how much points can be earned printGrades function void Gradebook::printGrades()
+//initialize a vector and call the GetWeightGrades function
+//Use a for loop to loop through the grades
+//Add the current grade to the total
+//print the current grade while in the loop
+//print total lab grade divided by max points that can be earned
+//calculate the points earned for lab

 ```